wandersondlopes/Resitag/README.md

 # Resitag

-This repository there is an app dedicated to draw a specifical chemical tag.
-We elaborate a simple way to print pdf with tag to put on recipies to indentificate it.
+This repository there is an app dedicated to draw a specific chemical tag.
+We elaborate a simple way to print pdf with tag to put on recipient to identify it.

 Initially we does the app using Mit App Inventor.